The Measure class

 and the two axes will be plotted against each other correctly.

-However, please note that you can just as easily simply measure both parameters as measured elements, let the automatic setpoints be created, and then plot the data manually.
+However, you can just as easily simply measure both parameters as measured elements, let the setpoints be created automatically, and then plot the data manually.
 This is the recommended way to do it, as it is much less error-prone.